-2> (re)acquire the SI as specified in clause 5.2.2.3.

-NOTE: At the SI acquisition procedure, the UE may assume the acquired SI in the currently camped/serving cell to be valid in other cells than the currently camped/serving cell based on systemInfoAreaIdentifier and systemInfoValueTag/systemInfoConfigurationIndex.

-Editor’s Note: [FFS_Standalone terminology to be used is systemInfoValueTag or systemInfoConfigurationIndex]

-Editor’s Note: [FFS_Standalone terminology to be used for area ID is systemInfoAreaIdentifier]

-Editor’s Note: [FFS_Standalone whether the area ID and valuetag is separately signalled or as a single identifier]

-Editor’s Note: [FFS_Standalone whether the area ID is associated to each SIB/SI message or associated to a group of SIBs/SI messages or all SIBs/SI messages]
+SIB1 received from the currently camped/serving cell is identical to the systemInfoValueTag and CellIdentity associated with stored version of that SIB;

+3> consider the stored SIB as valid for the cell;

 5.2.2.2.2 SI change indication and PWS notification

-A modification period is used, i.e. updated SI is provided in the modification period following the one where SI change indication is transmitted.
-RAN transmits SI change indication and PWS notification through paging.
+A modification period is used, i.e. updated SI is broadcasted in the modification period following the one where SI change indication is transmitted.
+NR-RAN transmits SI change indication and PWS notification through paging message or DCI.
 Repetitions of SI change indication may occur within preceding modification period.

-Editor’s Note : The above descriptive text can remain in this sub-clause or moved under 5.2.1.
-FFS_Standalone